 LSP and Organizations

-A project is always embedded in an executing organization.
-Therefore, it is crucial to take this environment into account in the setup of a project management model.
-This may apply to topics like governance, planning, funding and controlling or risk management.
-Additionally, the structure of the executing organization in terms of projects is an important factor for the setup of it.
-For example, a strong matrix organization groups the several level differently compared to a functional organization.
-All possible influences for governance and planning models are described in the respective articles.
+The executing organization supplies the foundation for any project.
+Therefore, it is crucial to take this environment into account in the setup of a project management framework.
+This may apply to topics like governance, planning, funding, and controlling or risk management.
+Additionally, the structure of the executing organization in terms of projects is a key factor for the setup of it.
+For example, a strong matrix organization groups the several levels differently compared to a functional organization.
+The respective articles describe all influences for governance and planning.

 Management and Delivery

 All projects should distinguish between the project management and the project delivery.
 This enables the people who work on a project to define the appropriate way of working in every situation that occurs.
 It sounds like a simple rule but is often overlooked and causes unnecessary hassle in the daily work.
 There is a short story about the difference between both side in [O5] that shows the potential pitfalls of not understanding this concept.